What you need to learn about filing a motion to modify child custody (and support)

 If an agreement with the other parent is not possible and you have a contested case you are strongly advised to consult a lawyer to determine whether modification of the parenting plan is advisable.

-A motion to modify is the pleading filed with the court to make changes in the best interest of your child.
+(CAFC101) form is the pleading filed with the court to make changes in the best interest of your child.
 Changes to the schedule of parenting time (visitation) may be anticipated as a child grows, goes to school, and engages in more extra-curricular activities.
 Changes to the child custody and visitation schedule may make a modification of the amount of child support necessary.
 Some changes are sought to make the parenting plan more workable or to address new concerns for the child’s welfare.
 Modification of the parenting plan will focus on circumstances of the child and/or child’s custodial parent that have changed since the last court decision.
 Events or concerns heard by the court in the past will not be reconsidered by the judge.
 Changes in the physical custody of the child are more difficult to obtain by a court.
 By law, a change of custody requires specific findings that consider more than the wishes of the parent and the child.
 Requesting a change simply because a parent thinks the child wants to live with that parent may not satisfy the legal requirements.
 Requesting a change simply because you and/or the child does not like the parenting time (visitation) may not satisfy the legal requirements for a modification.

 How is a parenting plan modified by agreement?